arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

 #### Multimeters

-A multimeter (DMM) is a hardware tool that can be used to measure two or more electrical values, usually voltage (in volts), current (in amps), and resistance (in ohms).
+A digital multimeter (DMM) is a hardware tool that can be used to measure two or more electrical values, usually voltage (in volts), current (in amps), and resistance (in ohms).
 DMMs are great tools and one of the most fundamental pieces of test equipment that can be used to debug electrical problems within an embedded system.

 ![Digital multimeter.
 Source: Fluke®.](assets/debugging_img06.png)